-The 2023 Schedule is currently in development.
+The 2023 Schedule is posted below but is still in development.
 Please check back for updates.

 Click into the box for the topic description and speakers.
 Please make note of of your topics of interest by “starring” them for future reference.

 1:15 pm - 2:30 pm : Breakout Session 1

 1.2 Small Changes, Big Impacts: Zero Waste Goals, Climate Change, & Sustainability in Solid Waste

 Julie Hall - Moderator; Jennifer Harrman

 Andrew Alexander, PG, RSM, BLE, Inc; Daniel Pile, REGENESIS; Bruce Kennington, Ramboll.

 Enhanced Bioremediation of PCE in Groundwater using Milk Solution; Hydrocarbon Plume Remediation Using PetroFix - A Micron Scale Activated Carbon Fluid; Engineering Design to Thermally Treat a Deep TCE Source Beneath an Active Manufacturing Facility

 1.6 Side Slope Riser Repair at West Camden Using Geophysics and Non-standard Drilling